tomruzicka/react-sample-app/README.md

 ## Commit and Push

 Once you have your amazing app, commit and [push](https://help.github.com/en/github/using-git/pushing-commits-to-a-remote-repository) the codes to your repo.
+Give [rstefko](https://github.com/orgs/eway-crm/people/rstefko) and [havri](https://github.com/orgs/eway-crm/people/havri) permissions to your repository.

 Let us know when the final revision is pushed (commit/tag/branch).
 We are looking forward to see your results.